skrodahl/NewTon-beta/README.md

 ## Backlog:
 - Align menu items to the far left.
+- Date picker for New Tournament; auto-select current date.
 - More bullet-proof, persistent, configuration settings.
   - Lane management is shaky.
   - Fix "Lane selection required" in config, it currently does nothing.